SumoLogic/sumologic-documentation/docs/send-data/collect-from-other-data-sources/amazon-cloudwatch-logs/collect-with-lambda-function.md

 :::

 :::note
-If you have more than one CloudWatch Log Group to assign to your Lambda function, repeat the below steps for each Log Group, else skip this step.
+If you have more than one CloudWatch Log Group to assign to your Lambda function, repeat the below steps for each Log Group.
+Otherwise, skip this step.
 :::

 1. Sign in to the [AWS Lambda Console](https://console.aws.amazon.com/lambda/home#/functions).